Mrs. B's Favorites

 "Today I am pleased to announce the most marvelously stupendous game ever created: Escape from Mr. Lemoncello's Library!
 The entire library will be the game board.
 Your children will be the game pieces.
 The winner will be famous all over the world.
 The first to use what they find in the library to find their way out of the library will be crowned the winner.
 They can only use their wits, cunning and intelligence to decipher clues and solve riddles that will eventually lead them to the location of the library's super-secret alternate exit.
 Participation, of course, will be purely voluntary.
 Should anything go wrong, we have paramedics, firefighters, and a team of former Navy SEALs - each with the heart of a samurai - waiting to swoop in and rescue your children.
 It'll be like The Hunger Games, but with lots of food and no bows and arrows."

 Shades of Charlie and the Chocolate Factory!
 Mr. Lemoncello, world famous billionaire toy and gamemaker has returned to his Ohio hometown to open the world's most amazing public library, designed and built under the utmost secrecy and security.
 Twelve 12-year-olds have won the chance to spend the night in the library, and play his best game ever, with all sorts of prizes at stake -- including a job in advertising for the Lemoncello company.
 This is one of the most fun books I've read in quite some time -- full of humor, action, puzzles, clues, and characters you'll love (and love to detest!).
 Highly recommended for everyone.

 More reviews coming shortly!
 Guarded by the intrepid house book kitties, Addie and Cassius,

-here's what's on my reading table stack:
+here's some of what's on my reading table: